-What is public affairs in the NZDF?
+Definition - what is public affairs in the NZDF?

-Public affairs in the NZDF includes information communication and other activities that contribute to knowledge of the NZDF, and its activities, by external and internal publics.
+The public affairs of the NZDF includes information communication and other activities that contribute to the knowledge of NZDF and attitudes towards its organisations, activities and leaders by external and internal publics.

 Public affairs activities are undertaken to build mutually beneficial relationships between the NZDF and our publics.
 All NZDF personnel (past and present), through their actions, can and do contribute to public affairs of the NZDF.
-This is because every action our people take, on or off duty, can be perceived by the public to meet, exceed or fail their expectations of the NZDF.
-If those actions are discussed on social media or by traditional media, then the impact on trust and confidence (good or bad) can be significantly magnified.

 Key NZDF personnel, such as senior leaders and those in representative appointments, have a significant role in public affairs, particularly when making public statements.

 Public facing NZDF organisations, particularly Defence Public Affairs, Defence Recruiting Organisation, and Heritage, Commemoration and Protocol similarly have a significant role in NZDF public affairs, along with other NZDF organisations and entities such as camp and base headquarters, reserve units, Service museums and Service bands.